My Bet? Canadian Banks

 - Cyber threat.

-In order to mitigate these risks, in July 2016 The Office of the Superintendent of Financial Institutions (OFSI) decided to increase its vigilance on underwriting practice for federally regulated entities.
+In order to mitigate these risks, in July 2016, The Office of the Superintendent of Financial Institutions (OFSI) decided to increase its vigilance on underwriting practice for federally regulated entities.
 Moreover, this year in April 2017, the province of Ontario disclosed its Fair Housing Plan for a better price stability.
-Basically, the plan targets non-resident speculator and exposes new tools to increase housing supply.
+Basically, the plan targets non-residential speculators and exposes new tools to increase housing supply.

 Recommendation

-In an environment of rate hike.
-I strongly recommend the financial industry.
-An investment in financial institutions can benefit an investor willing to diversified its portfolio and looking for a sustainable dividend.
+In an environment of rate hikes, I strongly recommend the financial industry.
+An investment in financial institutions can benefit an investor willing to diversify their portfolio and looking for a sustainable dividend.
 I personally have a positive view for Canadian banks for the coming years, especially those among the country's Tier 1 banks that have been able to reduce their exposure to the housing market.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.